-Historically, eminent domain was routinely invoked to displace African Americans from residential areas in cites and surrounding suburbia to make room for highways and other roadworks.
+Historically, eminent domain was routinely invoked to displace African Americans from residential areas in cities and surrounding suburbia to make room for highways and other roadworks.
 In the rare instances that relocation assistance was provided, African Americans were often moved to overcrowded public housing in economically depressed areas, with fewer job prospects, less connectivity to vital commercial hubs, and where epidemic poverty created a perception of irremediable urban blight.
-Officials and policy makers often cast a blind eye to the disparate impact that these decisions had on the lives of African Americans.
+Officials and policymakers often cast a blind eye to the disparate impact that these decisions had on the lives of African Americans.

 In particular, these decisions had a direct impact on the extent and quality of public transportation.
 Many cities, because of public transportation shortages and infrastructural weaknesses, failed to create reliable public transportation systems that penetrated all areas.
 Black communities were thus denied meaningful connection to areas where jobs were most plentiful.

 Baltimore, riven by a history of racial disparities, is one glaring and troubling example.
 In June 2015, Maryland’s Governor Larry Hogan announced the cancellation of the Red Line, a planned east-west mass transit light rail.
 Instead, all state funding earmarked for the Red Line was redirected to a newly created Highways, Bridges and Roads Initiative, which focused largely on rural and suburban areas outside Baltimore.
 The Red Line would have cut Baltimoreans’ commuting time, increased their accessibility to job centers, and dramatically decongested traffic along highways and roads inside of and leading into the city.